Art Department Curriculum Guide

 Examination arrangements and weightings

-Recital performed in the examination year.
+Component 1 30% Recital performed in the exam year.

 Careers